 ABH: R. v.
 M

 Junior alone defending M who was charged, with two others, with assaulting her co-defendant’s ex-partner and his new partner.

-Arson: R. v.
+Rape: R. v.
 P

 LBN v.
 W

 Successful prosecution, on behalf of the London Borough of Newham, of a landlord for failing to comply with an improvement notice issued under the Housing Act 2004.
 Praised by the chairman of the bench for the “outstanding” presentation of the council’s case.